Interview – Chris Stein of Blondie

 CrypticRock.com – Right, a lot of times it is about the feel and songwriting more than the technicality of it.

 CrypticRock.com – That is what gave Punk life.
 With Point of View: Me, New York City, and the Punk Scene out now, you also have Negative: Me, Blondie, and the Advent of Punk, which came out in 2014.
-That in mind, do you have enough archived footage for another book?
+With that in mind, do you have enough archived footage for another book?

 Chris Stein – Possibly.
 I don’t know how much stuff is left.
 I do have enough stuff for a book from working with H.R.
 Giger.
 There is enough stuff for a book of that.
 I don’t know if it would be as long as these two, but there is a bunch of material.